roachstation/roachstation/.github/ISSUE_TEMPLATE/bug_report.md

 ## Round ID:

 <!--- **INCLUDE THE ROUND ID**
-If you discovered this issue from playing roachstation hosted servers:
+If you discovered this issue from playing tgstation hosted servers:
 [Round ID]: # (It can be found in the Status panel or retrieved from https://sb.atlantaned.space/rounds !
 The round id let's us look up valuable information and logs for the round the bug happened.)-->

 ## Testmerges: